 Pumpkin Spice Bread

-A Few Changes Make for a Healthier Classic
+A Few Effortless Changes for a Healthier Classic

 This pumpkin bread is an irresistible fall favorite in our home.
 The original Bon Appetit recipe, published back in November 1995, is fantastic and decadently rich.
-With a few changes to cut calories and boost nutrition, this bread remains a crowd pleaser but emerges as a healthier classic.
+With a few easy changes to cut calories and boost nutrition, this bread remains a crowd pleaser but becomes a healthier classic.

 I've reduced the sugar from 3 cups to 2 1/4 cups, so the sweetness remains but the spices can really shine.
-The original recipe called for a 16 ounce can of pumpkin, but I increased it to about 20 ounces for an extra punch of flavor.
+The original recipe called for a 16 ounce can of pumpkin, but I increased it to about 20 ounces for an extra pop of flavor.
 Canola oil, which is high in healthy monounsaturated fats, replaced the vegetable oil.
 I replaced one cup of all purpose flour with white whole wheat flour, which has a milder flavor than regular whole wheat flour but still packs extra nutrition.
 One thing to note about any whole wheat flour, though, is that it requires a bit of extra sifting to produce a more airy result.
 Unsweetened applesauce, in place of half of the oil, cuts fat but still maintains a moist result.
+Although vanilla does not appear in the original recipe, I've added it because I think it complements the spices beautifully.
 The spices can be changed up; I've tried cinnamon, cloves, nutmeg, ginger and cardamom to make up the 3 teaspoons of spices.
 My favorite combination, though, is the one I've listed in the recipe below.
 Feel free to experiment!

 - 2 1/4 cups sugar